-Normally, they start to appear when you’re in your forties, and it’s your medical specialist — known as a proctologist — that will give you the official diagnosis and let you know what type of treatment is the best way to cure your hemorrhoids.
+Normally, they start to appear when you’re in your forties.
+Your medical specialist — known as a proctologist — will give you the official diagnosis.
+He will then decide the methods for the treatment of hemorrhoids.

 What are the causes of hemorrhoids?

 - Bad nutrition

 - A sedentary lifestyle

 - Habitual constipation or diarrhea, which can put too much pressure on the walls of the veins that are situated in and around the anus

 - Firstly, avoid a sedentary lifestyle.
 Walk for an hour a day, or try some other type of exercise to improve your circulation.